Rat U Thit Road Nightlife

 Baya Beach Night Club

 Baya Beach is popular because it is a nicely set up, smallish club.
 It is a mellower sort of place with both outdoor and indoor sitting areas.
 The club usually gets busy after midnight and stays open till late.
-More than just a simple pickup joint, drinks are a bit pricey.
+Drinks are a bit pricey.

 - Location: Next to Tai Pan, opposite Soi Bangla.